Meet Lisa Ortner — K-5 Religion Teacher

 My favorite part of teaching?

 Love for the Sacraments.
-Teaching second grade and the sacraments fulfills my need of sharing the Catholic Faith to young and impressionable lives.
+Teaching the sacraments fulfills my need of sharing the Catholic Faith to young and impressionable lives.
 With that in my heart, I am able to find the goodness, beauty and the truth in our lives, as well as assist my students learn to find those attributes in their lives as well.

 What I like to do outside of school?